-The Big Lottery Fund has announced a £1 million package to help Cumbrian communities become more resilient.
-This comes in the wake of December’s devastating floods, and will help local people, communities and organisations to prepare for similar events in the future.
+Following Storm Desmond and flooding across the county in December 2015, the Big Lottery funded a £1 million package to help Cumbrian communities become more resilient and to support local people, communities and organisations to prepare for similar events in the future.

 Contact: Hazel Graham

 Rebuilding Together Conference, February 2020

 - Morning Presentation slides (with notes)

 - Afternoon breakout session summary (including contact details)